Bashar Kassir

 • Internationally trained Electrical Engineer

-• A licensed scaler
+• A licensed Professional Scaler

-• A licensed community interpreter
+• A licensed Professional Community Interpreter

 Public service and volunteerism have always been important to me.
 I served for six years as a public appointee on the Council of the College of Optometrists of Ontario and have volunteered with multiple local organizations and community groups.